krishna-waidande/krishna-waidande.github.io/README.md

 	for(i=k-1;i>=0;i--)
 	delete(i);

 	fclose(fp);
 	return 0;
 }

 ```

-after i finished the code. i saw that my code is unreadable. so again i tried to **give proper names to my variables. do commentting in code.** so that any other person can identify what each line is doing in my code.
+after i finished the code. i saw that my code is not readable. so again i tried to **give proper names to my variables. do commentting in code.** so that any other person can identify what each line is doing in my code.

 Afterwards I tested this code for different file size.
 It was efficient upto some extent.but again i realise that code can become more effecient if i reduce the no of variables used and if statments from  my code. **My mentor suggested me that less no of variables and condition statements makes code more clean and chances of any bugs reduces.**